Bo Jackson

 [edit] Introduction

-Bo Jackson was a high-visibility football and baseball star in the 1980's and 1990's.
+Bo Jackson was a high-visibility football and baseball star in the 1980s and 1990s.
 His careers in both sports would have lasted longer but for injuries.
 During this period Jackson's name became a household brand.
 The Bo Jackson merchandising campaign included a line of athletic shoes as well as a series of advertisements endorsing products with the phrase "Bo Knows."
+In addition to his time in Major League Baseball, he also played professional American football in the National Football League.

 [edit] His football career

-Missed the 1992 season after a hip injury suffered in NFL playoffs in 1991.
-Sat out the entire 1992 season after hip replacement.
-He returned to play two seasons after the surgery, the first player to play in the major leagues with an artificial hip.
+Drafted again in 1987, this time in the 7th round by the Oakland Raiders, he played four seasons with them, from 1987 to 1990.
+He missed the 1992 season after a hip injury suffered in the NFL playoffs in 1991 that ended his football career.
+He sat out the entire 1992 baseball season after undergoing hip replacement surgery.
+He returned to play baseball two seasons after the surgery, the first player to play in the major leagues with an artificial hip.

-One of six men who hit a home run and scored a touchdown the same year.
+He is one of six men who hit a home run and score a touchdown the same year.

 College Football News ranked him the 25th greatest college football player of all time.